-Although there are several destinations to spot leopards in Botswana, like Savuti and Linyanti reserves, Moremi game reserve tops the list.
+Although there are several destinations to spot leopards in Botswana, like Savuti and Linyanti reserves, Moremi Game Reserve tops the list.
 This reserve is located in the eastern section of the Okavango Delta, a highlight of Botswana’s wildlife.

-Moremi also protects part of the Delta area but instead of going in too deep, keep an eye out for leopards on its fringes.
+Moremi also protects part of the Delta area, but instead of going in too deep, keep an eye out for leopards on its fringes.
 On the eastern side, the Khwai River has permanent water pools and attracts plenty of animals like monkeys, antelopes, birds, rodents, and more.
 Here, leopards thrive in the thick woodland and hunt down animals along the river floodplains.

 The continent of Africa offers great destinations to observe leopards in their natural habitat.
 However, do keep in mind that leopard sightings are not always guaranteed.
-It is best to plan and consult with your guide before embarking to make the most out of your safari experience.
+It is best to plan and consult with your guide before embarking to make the most of your safari experience.